kdeldycke/awesome-engineering-team-management/README.md

 * [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816)
 * [Team Leader Venn Diagram](https://larahogan.me/blog/team-leader-venn-diagram/) - `A tool for gaining a shared understanding of responsibilities`.
+* [Eye Candy QA](https://techreflect.net/2020/01/05/eye-candy-qa-2005-2011/) - Retelling of author's job at Apple: `John Louch was my boss. (...)
+John always shared everything with us, even the “don’t share this with your team” stuff.
+We were people he trusted, so it was as it should be.
+It made you feel like you were part of something greater.` Or why sharing some open secret promote strong trust in your entourage.
 * [A conversation with Elon Musk about Starship](https://youtu.be/cIQ36Kt7UVg?t=203) - In a team with very talented contributors, everyone's is a chief engineer: you are expected to challenge the status-quo and questions other department's constraints.
 This allow smart engineers to avoid the trap of optimizing for something that should not exist in the first place.
 * [Symptoms of Groupthink](https://courses.washington.edu/psii101/Powerpoints/Symptoms%20of%20Groupthink.htm) - Overconfidence, tunnel vision and conformity pressure can led a group astray.
 * [It's Not Sabotage, They're Drowning](https://shermanonsoftware.com/2019/11/15/its-not-sabotage-theyre-drowning/) - Some kind of push backs shouldn't be interpreted as intentional sabotage, but as drowning people sinking the lifeboat in an attempt to save themselves.